 Our servers are hosted in Canada.
 The European Commission has determined that Canadian data privacy laws offer an adequate level of protection to personal information transferred from the UK.
-As mentioned in section 11, we have group companies based in Australia, the US, and Canada.
-This means that it is possible that personal information we collect about you may be transferred to and stored in a location outside of the UK or the EEA.
-Customers have the opportunity in the Software to opt-out of Better Impact sharing your personal information with our group companies in the US and Australia.
-If you have any questions, you should check with your relevant charity or non-profit.
+As mentioned in section 11, we have group companies based in Australia, the USA, and Canada.
+This means that it is possible that personal information we collect about you may be transferred to and stored in Canada but we block access to Better Impact team members in the USA and Australia from accessing your data unless the organisation you are associated with specifically requests this access and signs the applicable agreement.

 13. How long do we keep your personal information

 We keep your personal information for as long as we reasonably need to use it for the reasons we set out in section 8.
 If your relationship with a charity customer ends, then we will disassociate your record from that charity customer.
 You will still be able to access your basic profile with records of your engagement.
 We will generally retain your profile for two (2) years after your profile ceases to be associated with a customer, provided that the profile is not accessed by the end user.
 This is just in case you choose to be associated with another customer in the future or want access to your profile for your own processes.